diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 Finally, the Standalone cluster manager supports two deploy modes for where the driver program of your application runs.
 In client mode (the default), the driver runs on the machine where you executed spark-submit, as part of the spark-submit command.
 This means that you can directly see the output of your driver program, or send input to it (e.g., for an interactive shell), but it requires the machine from which your application was submitted to have fast connectivity to the workers and to stay available for the duration of your application.
 In contrast, in cluster mode, the driver is launched within the Standalone cluster, as another process on one of the worker nodes, and then it connects back to request executors.

-When sharing a Spark cluster among multiple applications, you will need to decide how to allocate resources between the executors.
-The Standalone cluster manager has a basic scheduling policy that allows capping the usage of each application so that multiple ones may run concurrently.
+When sharing a Spark cluster among multiple applications, you will need to decide how to allocate resources between the executors. `The Standalone cluster manager has a basic scheduling policy that allows capping the usage of each application so that multiple ones may run concurrently`.

 In the Standalone cluster manager, resource allocation is controlled by two settings:
 1. Executor memory